25prabhu10/notes/docs/Languages/C-Sharp/Logging.md

     </nlog>
   ```

-  - `autoReload="true"`: This is a property that enables the ASP.NET Core Application to reload the config file during runtime on any detected changes in the settings.
+  - `autoReload="true"`: This is a property that enables the ASP.NET Core Application to reload the config file during runtime on any detected changes in the settings
-  - `throwExceptions="false"`: Do not throw exception if the Nlog.config file is invalid in Production.
+  - `throwExceptions="false"`: Do not throw exception if the Nlog.config file is invalid in Production

 - Update the `program.cs`: Or just add `logging.AddNLog()`